Sitting Bull: Annie Oakley

-In 1884 show promoter Alvaren Allen asked Agent James McLaughlin to allow Sitting Bull to tour parts of Canada and the northern United States.
-The show was called the "Sitting Bull Connection."
-It was during this tour that Sitting Bull met Annie Oakley in Minnesota.
-He was so impressed with Oakley's skills with firearms that he offered $65 (equal to $ today) for a photographer to take a photo of the two together.
-The admiration and respect was mutual.
+In 1884, show promoter Alvaren Allen asked Agent James McLaughlin to allow Sitting Bull to tour parts of Canada and the northern United States.
+The show was called the "Sitting Bull Connection".
+It was during this tour that Sitting Bull met Annie Oakley in present-day Minnesota.
+Sitting Bull was so impressed with Oakley's skills with firearms that he offered $65 (equal to $ today) for a photographer to take a photo of the two together.

+The admiration and respect were mutual.
 Oakley stated that Sitting Bull made a "great pet" of her.
 In observing Oakley, Sitting Bull's respect for the young sharpshooter grew.
 Oakley was quite modest in her attire, deeply respectful of others, and had a remarkable stage persona despite being a woman who stood only five feet in height.
 Sitting Bull felt that she was "gifted" by supernatural means in order to shoot so accurately with both hands.
 As a result of his esteem, he symbolically "adopted" her as a daughter in 1884.
-He named her "Little Sure Shot" – a name that Oakley used throughout her career.
+He named her "Little Sure Shot", a name that Oakley used throughout her career.

 Wild West show

 In 1885, Sitting Bull was allowed to leave the reservation to go Wild Westing with Buffalo Bill Cody's Buffalo Bill's Wild West.
-He earned about $50 a week (equal to $ today) for riding once around the arena, where he was a popular attraction.
-Although it is rumored that he cursed his audiences in his native tongue during the show, the historian Utley contends that he did not.
-Historians have reported that Sitting Bull gave speeches about his desire for education for the young, and reconciling relations between the Sioux and whites.
+He earned about $50 a week, equal to $ today, for riding once around the arena, where he was a popular attraction.
+Although it is rumored that he cursed his audiences in his native tongue during the show, the historian Robert Utley contends that he did not.
+Other historians have reported that Sitting Bull gave speeches about his desire for education for the young and reconciling relations between the Sioux and whites.

 The historian Edward Lazarus wrote that Sitting Bull reportedly cursed his audience in Lakota in 1884, during an opening address celebrating the completion of the Northern Pacific Railway.
-According to Michael Hiltzik, "...Sitting Bull declared in Lakota, 'I hate all White people.' ...
+According to journalist Michael Hiltzik, "...Sitting Bull declared in Lakota, 'I hate all White people.' ...
 'You are thieves and liars.
 You have taken away our land and made us outcasts.'"
 The translator, however, read the original address which had been written as a 'gracious act of amity', and the audience, including President Grant, was left none the wiser.

 Sitting Bull stayed with the show for four months before returning home.
 During that time, audiences considered him a celebrity and romanticized him as a warrior.
 He earned a small fortune by charging for his autograph and picture, although he often gave his money away to the homeless and beggars.